Network Technical Code and Planning Criteria

 • a proposed new generating system

-• an alteration to existing generating system; or
+• an alteration to existing generating system

 • new network service facilities